Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ```
 If the prop has been removed, the command should return nothing.

 ### My device's Android security patch date changed
 For some fingerprints it is necessary to also change the security patch date to match the fingerprint used (the actual patch won't change, just the displayed date).
 This is automatically done by the module when using a fingerprint from a build after March 16 2018.
 If you do not want this to happen you can manually add `ro.build.version.security_patch` to the custom props and load back the original date, but keep in mind that this may result in the fingerprint not working and SafetyNet will fail.

 ### My device's model has changed
 In order to fool SafetyNet into using basic key attestation for the bootloader state check rather than hardware (which we cannot fool), the device model has to be changed to one that isn't on Googles list of devices that should use the hardware check.
 If your device uses hardware backed attestation, the only way (currently) to pass the CTS profile check of SafetyNet is to change the device model.
 More details here: https://www.didgeridoohan.com/magisk/MagiskHide#hn_Unlocked_bootloader_3

+### The Play Store is broken
+If you suddenly can't find some apps, or that you aren't offered the latest version of an app, it might be because of having changed the device fingerprint.
+See [Can I use any fingerprint?](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#can-i-use-any-fingerprint) for details.

 ### The interface looks weird
 If the interface of the props script looks strange, with a lot of gibberish along the lines of "\e[01;32m", that means that your terminal emulator of choice can't display colours properly (the "gibberish" is a colour code).
 Check the terminal emulators preferences if it is possible to change the terminal type to something that can display colours.
 You could also run the `props` command with the [-nc option](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#run-options) (No Colour), or disable colours in the [script settings](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#script-colours).

 ### Boot takes a lot longer after setting props
 If boot takes longer than usual after setting a new fingerprint or a custom prop, try changing the [boot stage](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) to post-fs-data.

 ### The screen goes black momentarily at boot
 This is caused by the [MagiskHide Sensitive props](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#setreset-magiskhide-sensitive-props) function of the module doing a soft reboot at the end of the boot cycle.
 This is necessary to reaload the prop values properly.

 ### The Play Store is "uncertified"
 If your device's Play Store reports that the device is "uncertified", this is usually fixed by making sure that you pass SafetyNet and then clearing data for the Play Store (and possibly rebooting).
 More details in the [Magisk troubleshooting guide](https://www.didgeridoohan.com/magisk/MagiskHide#hn_Device_uncertified_in_Play_storeNetflix_and_other_apps_wont_install_or_doesnt_show_up).

 ## Logs
 In case of issues, please provide the logs by running the `props` script and selecting the "Collect logs" option (or running the `props` script with the -l run option, use -h for details).
 All the relevant logs and module files, together with the Magisk log, the stock build.prop file and current prop values will be packaged into a file that'll be stored in the root of the device's internal storage, ready for attaching to a post in the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228), together with a detailed description of your problem.